Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/connect-windows-vm.md

 And that's all, this newly created Firewall Rule will be automatically applied to our Virtual Machine.

 ## Connect using RDP
-Since we have created Windows Virtual Machine and configured Firewall that allows incoming traffic to TCP port 54000, so we can connect to the selected Virtual Machine remotely via RDP.
+Since we have created Windows Virtual Machine and configured Firewall, that allows incoming traffic to TCP port 54000, so we can connect to the selected Virtual Machine remotely via RDP.

-For this do the following:
+For this, do the following:
 - download RDP file of the VM:
   - identify Windows Virtual Machine for what  you want to download RDP file on the *Virtual Machines page*;
   - click on the **Actions** icon and select the **Download RDP file** in the list of available options: